openconfig/kne/examples/bridge/README.md

 ```

 There is no direct Meshnet link between `host1` and `host2`.
 All packets (ARP requests, ICMP echo/reply, TCP, UDP) are dynamically forwarded over the gRPC `Wire` stream between `bridge-server` and `bridge-client`.

+## Declaring a Bridge

+A `FORWARD` node describes the wires it terminates, not the daemon flags it needs;
+KNE derives the flags.
+Each wire has two endpoints, `a` and `z`, and the endpoint
+written as an `interface` is always the declaring node:

+- `a: { interface: ... }` — this node dials the peer named by `z`.
+- `z: { interface: ... }` — this node listens, and the peer dials in.
+If `a` is
+  omitted the client is outside the topology entirely, which is how an external
+  process such as a Borg job attaches.

+A peer inside the cluster is named with `local_node`, and KNE gives every
+`FORWARD` node a headless Service under its own name so that name resolves.
+A
+peer outside the cluster is named with `remote_node` and an address; the wire
+port is assumed if the address has none.

 ## Running the Example